A relative homology criterion of smoothness: Relative global dimension and smoothness

 \subsection{Relative global dimension of smooth algebras}

-For commutative noetherian algebras, the notion of smooth algebras is well-established (cf. \cite[Appendix E]{Lod} and references therein).
-An ideal $J$ of a ring $R$ is said to be a \textit{locally complete intersection} if, for every maximal ideal $\mathfrak{m}$ of $R$, the ideal $J_{\mathfrak{m}}$ is generated by an $A_{\mathfrak{m}}$-regular sequence.
-Moreover, for a noetherian ring $B$ and a $B$-algebra $A$ of essentially finite type, $A$ is called \textit{smooth} if $A$ is a flat $B$-module, when considered as a module via the ring map $B\rightarrow A$, and the ideal $\ker(\mu: A^{e} \rightarrow A)$ is a locally complete intersection.
-In this case, we say that $A$ is a smooth noetherian $B$-algebra.
-Throughout this section, denote by $J$ the kernel of multiplication map $\mu: A^{e} \rightarrow A$, and by $\Omega_{A|B}$ the $A$-bimodule $J/J^2$.
+The notion of smooth algebras is well-established in the literature, see \cite[Appendix E]{Lod} and references therein.
+Given a noetherian ring $B$ and a $B$-algebra $A$ of essentially finite type, $A$ is called \textit{smooth} if \begin{itemize} \item[(1)] $A$ is a flat $B$-module, when considered as a module via the ring map $B\rightarrow A$; \item[(2)] and the ideal $\ker(\mu: A^{e} \rightarrow A)$ is a locally complete intersection. \end{itemize} Recall, that an ideal $J$ of a ring $A$ is said to be a \textit{locally complete intersection} if, for every maximal ideal $\mathfrak{m}$ of $A$, the ideal $J_{\mathfrak{m}}$ is generated by an $A_{\mathfrak{m}}$-regular sequence.

+Throughout this section, denote by $J$ the kernel of the multiplication map $\mu: A^{e} \rightarrow A$, and by $\Omega_{A|B}$ the $A$-bimodule $J/J^2$.
+The $A$-bimodules $J^i/J^{i+1}$ carry a natural structure of $A$-modules, by choosing either one of the natural morphisms $A\rightarrow A\otimes_B A$ induced by tensoring on either side the ring map $B\rightarrow A$.
+This is independent of the choice, since $J$ is generated by elements of the form $(a\otimes 1-1\otimes a)$, for $a\in A$.
+Furthermore, we will consider $A^e$ (and its localizations) as a filtered $A$-algebra with the filtration described in Example \ref{gradedExam} (and its respective localizations).